• Joliette Place

 Please read https://www.law.cornell.edu/uscode/text/18/1725

 All of that to say, we live in a small community if you know one of the HOA directors and they are willing to accept your check for annual dues if you are not getting it in the mail in time or you want to save a stamp and envelope that is fine but HAND DELIVER IT.
-Understand that your canceled check will be your recipt and directors are unable to provide you with a reciept.
+Understand that your canceled check will be your receipt and directors are unable to provide you with a receipt.

 Please make sure to rake and bag the leaves from your property and the sidewalk bordering your property before the snow flies.
 Additionally, remove the weeds, debris from the driveway and edge your lawn to keep your grass from encroaching on the sidewalks.